• Skip to primary navigation

 • Mix graham cracker crumbs and melted butter.

-• Press the crumb mixture in to the bottom of a pan sprayed with cooking spray.
+• Press the crumb mixture (approximately 1/2 cup depending on the size of your baking dish) in to the bottom of a pan sprayed with cooking spray.

 • Drizzle on sweetened condensed milk.